TheThingsNetwork/lorawan-stack-migrate/README.md

 $ export JOIN_EUI="0101010102020203"            # JoinEUI for exported devices
 $ export FREQUENCY_PLAN_ID="EU_863_870"         # Frequency Plan for exported devices
 ```

+See [Frequency Plans](https://thethingsstack.io/reference/frequency-plans/) for the list of frequency plans available on The Things Stack.
+For example, to use `United States 902-928 MHz, FSB 1`, you need to specify the `US_902_928_FSB_1` frequency plan ID.

 > *NOTE*: `JoinEUI` and `FrequencyPlanID` are required because ChirpStack does not store these fields.